thin-edge/thin-edge.io/docs/src/references/mqtt_api.md

 ### Root {#group-root}

-The root/base topic prefix is used to group all data related to one thin-edge instance.
+The root/base topic prefix is used to group all data related to one %%te%% instance.
 The root topic is used to avoid conflicts with other clients communicating on the same MQTT broker.

 The convention is to use a fixed value of `te` (short for "thin-edge").